 Experience and being a specialist is everything.
 15 years as a product photographer, Tim Salix can photograph any item as he has the equipment and the knowledge to adapt his techniques to suit.
 His studio lighting equipment consists of multiple studio lights, reflectors, an opaque product photography table, white and chrome-key backgrounds, light cube tents of various sizes, reflection-blocking flags, plus a huge array of studio lighting modifiers of various shapes and sizes.

 Tim knows how photograph highly reflective curved objects, no matter what they are made from.
-When post-production is required with the help of his colour calibrated Eizo Coloredge monitor he can accurately reinstate textiles, fabrics and products made from pigments back to their correct colours.
+And clear glass or plastic so it does not appear grey/dark and looking dull.
+When post-production is required with the help of his calibrated EIZO Coloredge monitor he can accurately reinstate textiles, fabrics and products made from pigments back to their correct colours.

 360° spin product photography